FedeIra/My-Profile/README.md

 JavaScript | NodeJs | Express | SQL | MongoDB | React | Redux | Firebase | HTML5 | CSS3 | Chakra UI | SCRUM | GIT | Heroku | Vercel | Railway.

+I worked on the following projects:

+1) KINEMA: Kinema is a movie and tv show streaming website built with: JavaScript, Node.js, Express.js, JSON, Mongo Db, HTML 5, React.js, Redux.js, CSS, Chakra UI, Cloudinary, Firebase, Toastify, emailJS, Railway and Vercel; and

+2) GAMING & BEYOND: G&B is a single page application for videogames content built with: JavaScript, Node.js, Express.js, JSON, PSQL, Sequelize, HTML 5, React.js, Redux.js, CSS, Heroku and Vercel.

+Both projects links are pinned below, where you may see additional detail on the readme documents, including some pics.

-Now looking for a job where I can add value and continue my career path.
+I am currently looking for a job where I can add value and continue my career path.
 Do not hesitate to contact me through the following 📫:

 Gmail: fedeirar@gmail.com